GenomeInformatics/genomeinformatics.github.io/README.txt

    _projects/*.md
    _data/publications/*.yml

-For People and Projects, file names will be used for sorting, and the prefixes for these and for Publications (no ".md" or ".yml") can be used as keys for cross-referencing in the YAML "front matter" (between the "---" lines).
+For People, the "display_order" field in each person's file will be used for sorting and for Projects, the file name itself is used, and the prefixes for both of these and for Publications (no ".md" or ".yml") can be used as keys for cross-referencing in the YAML "front matter" (between the "---" lines).
 Though files for People and Projects are Markdown formatted, the data in their YAML front matter is used to generate their corresponding pages, and Markdown content